acoupi/acoupi/docs/index.md

 ### BatDetect2 🦇

-The BatDetect2 bioacoustics DL model has been trained to detect and classify UK bats species.
+The BatDetect2 bioacousticDL model has been trained to detect and classify UK bats species.
 The [**acoupi_batdetect2**](https://github.com/acoupi/acoupi_batdetect2) repository provides users with a pre-built _acoupi_ program that can be configured and tailored to their use cases.

 !!!
 Example "CLI Command: Install _acoupi_batdetect2_ program."